-The government-wide statement of activities presents a comparison between expenses, both direct and indirect of the Office of Education and for each governmental function and exclude fiduciary activity.
+The government-wide statement of activities presents a comparison between expenses, both direct and indirect of the Office of Education and for each governmental function, and excludes fiduciary activity.
 Direct expenses are those that are specifically associated with a service, program, or department and are therefore, clearly identifiable to a particular function.
-The Office of Education does not allocate indirect expenses to functions in the Statement of Activities, except for depreciation and amortization of leased assets and subscription IT assets.
+The Office of Education does not allocate indirect expenses to functions in the statement of activities, except for depreciation and amortization of capital assets.
 Program revenues include charges paid by the recipients of the goods or services offered by the programs, grants, and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues are presented as general revenues.
 The comparison of program revenues and expenses identifies the extent to which each program or business segment is self-financing or draws from the general revenues of Office of Education.
 Eliminations have been made to minimize the double counting of internal activities.